Hiram College Profile

 Traditional Undergraduate Enrollment

-- Students come from 35 states (includes Puerto Rico) and 18 foreign countries.
+- Students come from 31 states and 14 foreign countries.

 - 99 percent of students receive some form of financial aid.

 - Established in 1977, the Weekend College program extended Hiram's traditional undergraduate curriculum to adult learners.
 Since the program's inception, nearly 2,000 students have earned a Bachelor of Arts degree.

 - 215 Weekend College students are presently enrolled in eight majors: Accounting and Financial Management, Business Management, Communication, Environmental Studies, Integrated Environmental Studies, Healthcare Services Management, Humanities and Fine Arts, and Social Sciences

 - Regional undergraduate courses are also offered at Lorain Community College, Lakeland Community College and Cuyahoga Community College.

 - Online programs are also offered in Business Management and Accounting.

 - Master of Arts in Interdisciplinary Studies, a flexible interdisciplinary graduate program that enables students to examine issues from multiple perspectives and equips individuals with the knowledge, critical thinking abilities, analytical tools, communication skills, and aesthetic sensibilities to address complex, multi-faceted questions that do not lend themselves to straightforward solutions.